 Though the collateral description on the financing statement can be generic, the debtor's name must be precise.
 Section 9-503 requires that the name of the debtor appearing on the financing statement be the name that appears on the public record in the state where the debtor is organized (usually the Secretary of State).
-In abfjournal other words, the name on the financing statement must exactly match the certificate of incorporation or similar document on file with the home state.
-For example, a filing against CW Mining Company is insufficient to perfect against the assets of C.W.
-Mining Company.
-So, in naming a debtor on a financing statement, a rose by any other name is unperfected.
+In other words, the name on the financing statement must exactly match the certificate of incorporation or similar document on file with the home state.